Is the pool heated?

 Should my child stay home if they have are sick or have a runny nose?

-Unless your child has a high fever, diarrhea or is vomiting they should come to class.
+Unless your child has a fever, diarrhea or is vomiting they should come to class.
 One of the most important parts of this process is consistency.

 COVID has made this a little different.
 If your child has symptoms please get tested and inform your instructor so they can also get tested and inform the other parents of the exposure.

 Class is not cancelled for weather unless there is lightning.
 Consistency is the most essential ingredient and it’s important to show your child that you are serious about having them learn how to swim.